joseph-a-levine/authoring/_older/january_2024.md

 I have high hopes for 2024.
 If all goes well, I'll receive my masters in the spring, and start the DPhil in the fall.
 Two big research projects are moving forward, which will have me traveling to The Gambia a few times, and hopefully further afield.
 My research agenda for the first half of the year is going to focus on the political economy of development and global health.
 Later in the year, I will be spending time working on farmed animal welfare.

-I'm in DC/NYC/New Haven for the next week, then back to Oxford.
+I'm in DC/NYC/New Haven for the first week of January, then back to Oxford.
 I'll also be in CDMX in February.
 If you'll be in any of these spots, let me know!